DevOpsBootcamp/website/source/getting_started.rst

     # SSH to set up persistent IRC
     # Onid username is the username that you log into MyOSU with, or that your OSU email has.
     # Usually it's your last name and first initial, or some variation of that.
-    $ ssh <onid username>@onid.oregonstate.edu #Ask someone what to do if you aren't an OSU student
+    $ ssh <onid username>@shell.onid.oregonstate.edu #Ask someone what to do if you aren't an OSU student
+    # For instance, my name is Lucy Wyman, so I run
+    $ ssh wymanl@shell.onid.oregonstate.edu

     # Start a new screen session and name it 'irc'
     $ screen -S irc